ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/settings/import-from-other.markdown

    * Input the name of the source database

 6. **Migrate all collections**
-   * You can either import all collections or choose collections individually
+   * You can either import all collections or select specific collections
    * Optionally you can rename the imported collections

 7. **Use transform script**